- Majors, Departments and Programs

-A significant revision of this German course emphasizes the interdisciplinary connections with history, film, religious studies, and international relations.
-The course includes a FLAC section in German.
+A significant revision of this German course emphasized the interdisciplinary connections with history, film, religious studies, and international relations.
+The course included a FLAC section in German.

 Emerging Market Economies: BRICS

-The course is an examination of the economic and social forces in Brazil, Russia, India, and China.
-Students with a knowledge of Portuguese, Russian, Hindi, or Mandarin are encouraged to conduct research and write course papers in those languages.
+The course was an examination of the economic and social forces in Brazil, Russia, India, and China.
+Students with a knowledge of Portuguese, Russian, Hindi, or Mandarin were encouraged to conduct research and write course papers in those languages.

 Gender and Media

-Taught by a sociology professor, the course examines popular culture and media from a variety of international perspectives.
-Intermediate knowledge of a foreign language is a prerequisite for the course.
+Taught by a sociology professor, the course examined popular culture and media from a variety of international perspectives.
+Intermediate knowledge of a foreign language was a prerequisite for the course.